 Brazil

-Economia do Setor Público (EAE0310): (2022-) An undergraduate course in public economics for advanced students, covering public goods and externalities, social insurance, and taxation (PT-BR).
+Public Economics (EAE1234): (2022-) An undergraduate course in public economics for advanced students, covering taxation, social insurance, and welfare programs (in English).

 Who Benefits from Political Connections in Brazilian Municipalities.
 Under the (empirically supported) assumption that in close elections the result of the election is as good as random, I estimate a causal forest to identify heterogeneity in the conditional average treatment effect of being affiliated to the party of the winning mayor on public employment.
 Presentations: Federal University of Rio de Janeiro (July, 2022), LACEA Annual Meeting (November, 2022), Brazilian Econometric Society (December, 2022).
 [Slides] [Video].